5andeepNambiar/5andeepNambiar/README.md

 - 🔭 I’m currently working on API's.

-- 🌱 I’m currently learning Java,html,css and javascript.
+- 🌱 I’m currently learning about Frontend development.

 - 👯 I’m looking to collaborate on Projects.